 Click on any image for a slideshow, scroll down for a written description . . .

-The New City is a $150 – $200 million dollar mixed use development proposed for a former YMCA site.
+The New City is a $150 – $200 million dollar mixed-use development proposed for a former YMCA site.
 The plan called for up to 500,000 square feet of retail space (two/three levels) forming an outdoor plaza.
 Below the buildings and plaza is parking with an additional multi-story parking ramp on the south side of the site.
 The residential component called for up to 400 units.
 The north corner of the triangular parcel is anchored by a 25 story residential tower with another smaller tower, possibly a hotel, on the west side of the site.
 The retail program called for a mixture of boutique stores as well as a large specialty grocer and a theater.
 The project was designed to obtain a LEED rating with many sustainable features.

 The project went through many iterations and when finally built, had changed substantially from the original design but attained LEED Gold.

-Project Manager for residential tower ‘A’ from the Design Development Phase through the Construction Document Phase and developed a LEED specifications for the project.
+Project Manager for residential tower ‘A’ from the Design Development Phase through the Construction Document Phase and developed a LEED specification for the project.
 This project was eventually completed and I assisted OKW as a contract consultant for a portion of the final CD phase of the project (again reconfigured and scaled down from earlier designs).